 Wisdom teeth commonly need to be removed as they grow in unpredictable and uncomfortable positions that can throw the rest of your teeth out of place, or they may not fit.
 “Impacted” teeth are those that never fully establish themselves in the mouth and stay either completely or partially below the gums.
 This is often because the jaw isn’t large enough for them.
 It’s common for dentists to suggest removing impacted teeth early in their development to minimize any excessive pain and likelihood for complications.

-Multiple gum surgeries exist to treat gum disease.
+Book an appointmentMultiple gum surgeries exist to treat gum disease.
 While some cases of gum disease are caused by medications or chronic illness, most often it is because of poor oral hygiene at home.

-Also referred to as gingival flap surgery, your dentist will separate your gums from your teeth ro remove build up and bacteria from the area before replacing and securing the gums back to the teeth.
+Also referred to as gingival flap surgery, your dentist will separate your gums from your teeth to remove build up and bacteria from the area before replacing and securing the gums back to the teeth.

 In this procedure, your gums are folded back from your teeth much like a pocket reduction procedure so that your dentist can remove the buildup and bacteria from underneath.
 Where Regeneration differs from Pocket Reduction is what happens next.
 Instead of replacing the gums, your dentist will place membranes, bone grafts, and/or tissue-stimulating proteins around your teeth in order to encourage your gums to regenerate around your teeth.